jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 his types are more like universes)
 Some type theories are quite unlike what is considered ordinary mathematics.

-The underlying theory of Lean is clearly a type theory, and like other type theories, it has a strong intuitionistic or constructive flavor, in that there aren't many axioms about "existence of something" (unlike the case in ZFC): instead we have rules of inferences that directly constructing terms from existing terms.
+The underlying theory of Lean, (classical) CIC, is clearly a type theory, and like other type theories, it has a strong intuitionistic or constructive flavor, in that there aren't many axioms about "existence of something" (unlike the case in ZFC): instead we have rules of inferences that directly constructing terms from existing terms.